 The manner in which your shares may be voted depends on how your shares are held.
 If you own shares of record, meaning that your shares are represented by certificates or book entries in your name so that you appear as a stockholder on the records of Equiniti Trust Company, LLC, our stock transfer agent, you may vote by proxy, meaning you authorize individuals named in the proxy card to vote your shares.
 You may provide this authorization by voting via the Internet, by telephone or (if you have received paper copies of our proxy materials) by returning a proxy card.
-In these circumstances, if woulding that your shares are victorily at the Armide Ageeting, your shares in struction from the Internet, by telephone, or (if you have received paper copies of our proxy materials) by returning a voting instruction form received from that institution.
+In these circumstances, if you do not vote by proxy or virtually at the Annual Meeting, your shares will not be voted.
+If you own shares in street name, meaning that your shares are held by a bank, brokerage firm or other nominee, you may instruct that institution on how to vote your shares.
+You may provide these instructions by voting via the Internet, by telephone, or (if you have received paper copies of our proxy materials) by returning a voting instruction form received from that institution.
 In these circumstances, if you do not provide voting instructions, we expect that the institution may nevertheless vote your shares on your behalf with respect to the ratification of the appointment of Deloitte as our independent registered public accounting firm for the fiscal year ending December 31, 2024, but cannot vote your shares on any other matters being considered at the Annual Meeting.
 We encourage you to provide voting instructions to your bank, brokerage firm or other nominee.